-Visitors are encouraged to enjoy the village green outside of the museum, where they are welcome to bring a picnic.
+Visitors are encouraged to enjoy the village green outside of the museum, where they are welcome to bring a picnic or enjoy snacks from the museum.
 We ask that no rubbish is left on the green.

 Will the shop be open for museum visitors?

-Yes, our shop will be open for museum visitors only for the time being.
+Yes, our shop is now open.
 We ask that the one way system is observed and payments are made using card only.
 For everyone’s safety, we ask that visitors use clean hands to handle shop items.